I am a data scientist with strong skills in software engineering, natural language

 a new feature in Microsoft.

-Skills: C#, Scala, TypeScript
+Skills: C#, Scala, TypeScript, Microsoft Power BI, Azure,

 Software Engineering Intern